walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing a green check mark labelled 'Created Site and initiating discovery'.](images/Exercise1/appliance-config-9b.png)

-17. Return to the Azure Migrate blade in the Azure portal.
-Select on **Servers**, then select **Refresh**.
-Under 'Azure Migrate: Server Assessment' you should see a count of the number of servers discovered so far.
+17. Return to the **Azure Migrate** blade in the Azure portal.
+Select **Servers**, then select **Refresh**.
+Under **Azure Migrate: Server Assessment** you should see a count of the number of servers discovered so far.
 If discovery is still in progress, select **Refresh** periodically until 5 discovered servers are shown.
 This may take several minutes.

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](images/Exercise1/discovered-servers.png)